pastapotatis/morse_code_converter/README.md

     metadata
     block structures

+This script works on many, but far from all sound-files.
+Since sounds are complex and many files out there are not pure morse code, this could fail.
+This script should work in CTFs.

 ### This is more informational.
 This is done automatically with the new update.
 A Morse decoder needs raw amplitude values with uniform sample spacing, so the audio must be converted to RAW PCM first, before using morse_code_converter.py